US STOCKS-S&P 500, Dow head lower as COVID-19 cases climb; eyes on stimulus | Headlines

 Signs of progress on a potential coronavirus vaccine, improving economic data and a relatively upbeat start to the second-quarter earnings season helped the S&P 500 and the Dow rise for three consecutive weeks.
 The benchmark S&P 500 is now less than 5% down from its Feb.
 19 record close.

 Oilfield services giant Halliburton Co rose 5.2% premarket as it posted a surprise adjusted profit benefiting from aggressive cost cuts.
-This week, major companies including Microsoft Corp, Amazon.com Inc, Tesla Inc, Intel Corp, and Honeywell International Inc are expected to report quarterly results.
+This week, major companies including Microsoft Corp , Tesla Inc, Intel Corp and Honeywell International Inc are expected to report quarterly results.

 ALSO READ